bata24/gef/docs/FAQ.md

 |`vmlinux` debuginfo|- Loaded via `kload` command<br>- Essential for source-level debugging|- Unused|
 |`vmlinux` symbols|- Loaded via `kload` command<br>- Provides kernel symbol resolution|- Accessible via `ksymaddr-remote --vmlinux-file <path>`<br>- This overrides the result of parsing `kallsyms` in memory<br>- Addresses will be automatically rebased|
 |Memory-resident `kallsyms`|- Not available by default<br>- Accessible via `ks-apply` command|- Accessible after `ksymaddr-remote` command<br>- Used by various GEF commands internally|

-The `kload` command is a wrapper for the `add-symbol-file` command.
-This automatically applies `kbase` address.

 ## The kernel-related commands are unstable; sometimes they work fine, sometimes they don’t. / The output of `ksymaddr-remote` seems odd.
 This may be due to the GEF's caching mechanism.